Bath-Induced Correlations Enhance Thermometry Precision at Low Temperatures

-In Fig.~\ref{fig:scaling_quadratic} we fix the temperature in the low-temperature limit, and study the behaviour of the QFI versus the number of oscillators.
-The slope of the QFI in the common bath scenario (b) is clearly larger than scenario (a) namely for $1<N<30$ that we consider, on average we see ${\cal F}^{Q}(T) \propto N^{2.5}$.
+In Fig.~\ref{fig:scaling_quadratic} we fix the temperature in the low-temperature limit, and depict the QFI versus the number of oscillators.
+The slope of the QFI in the common bath scenario (b) is clearly larger than scenario (a).
+For $1<N<30$, on average, ${\cal F}^{Q}(T) \propto N^{2.5}$.
 However, as seen from the inset, the slope decreases for larger $N$ and it reaches $N^{1.1}$ for $N\approx 80$.
-Nonetheless, for $N\geq 30$ we see at least two orders of magnitude growth in the QFI due to the bath induced correlations.
-It is worth mentioning that in the literature there are few works that study the role of correlations for thermometry in \textit{dynamical scenarios} \cite{PhysRevLett.123.180602,PhysRevA.95.022121}; but to our knowledge this is the first time bath induced correlations at NESS are exploited for thermometry---and even other metrological tasks.
-What is more interesting is that the entanglement, as characterised by logarithmic negativity, is zero among any possible bi-partition, hence, the enhancement is not due to quantum correlations~\footnote{One should notice that we are not concerned with a phase estimation problem for which scaling enhancement requires entanglement among the probes.
-Nonetheless, the aforementioned classical bath induced correlations are fully responsible for the scaling enhancement here.}.
+Nonetheless, for $N\geq 30$ we see at least \textit{two orders of magnitude} growth in the QFI due to the bath-induced correlations.
+It is worth mentioning that in the literature there are few works that study the role of correlations for thermometry in \textit{dynamical scenarios} \cite{PhysRevLett.123.180602,PhysRevA.95.022121} that might need high degrees of control; but to our knowledge this is the first time bath-induced correlations at NTSS are exploited for thermometry---and even other metrological tasks.
+What is more interesting is that the entanglement, as characterised by logarithmic negativity, is zero among any possible bi-partition, hence, the enhancement is not due to quantum correlations.

-As already advanced, in general the optimal measurement can be highly non-local.
-This is in fact the case for thermometry in the common bath scenario (b) (see Appendix~\ref{App:SLD}).
-It would be interesting for experimental purposes if we also find simple \textit{local} measurements that exploit the bath-induced correlations and give rise to sub-shot-noise scaling.
-To this end, we examine the CFI of local position and momentum measurements (only position measurement is shown here.)
-The result is also depicted in Fig.~\ref{fig:scaling_quadratic}.
-Although being a sub-optimal local measurement it yields a sub-shot-noise scaling, and its precision is better than the QFI of scenario (a) already for $N\geq 2$, demonstrating the advantage of exploiting bath-induced correlations even with local Gaussian measurements on each mode.
+Generally, the optimal measurement can be highly non-local.
+This is indeed the case for our common bath scenario (b)---See the Appendix and Refs. \cite{PhysRevLett.105.020503,adesso2011gaussian,PhysRevA.87.012119}.
+For experimental purposes we also find simple \textit{local} measurements that exploit the bath-induced correlations for enhanced thermometry at low temperatures.
+Particularly, we examine the CFI of local position and momentum measurements (only position measurement is shown here.)
+The result is depicted in Fig.~\ref{fig:scaling_quadratic}.
+Although being sub-optimal, the precision is super additive and is better than the QFI of scenario (a) already for $N\geq 2$, demonstrating the advantage of exploiting bath-induced correlations even with local Gaussian measurements.